paraspell-research/xcnft-pallet/README.md

 ![zombienet](https://github.com/user-attachments/assets/06f1d41e-55a7-4d7b-b7f3-f3e6fa276132)

 9. Open HRMP channels for both chains (Needed for allowing cross-chain communication):
-- Navigate to `Extrinsics` tab select `Alice` account and go to `Decode`
+- Navigate to `Extrinsics` tab select the `Alice` account and go to `Decode`
-    - Paste following hash to Decode section: `0xff00fa05e8030000e90300000800000000040000` (This hash opens channel from chain 1000 to 1001)
+    - Paste the following hash to the Decode section: `0xff00fa05e8030000e90300000800000000040000` (This hash opens the channel from chain 1000 to 1001)
     - Move back to Submission and sign the call with Alice
-    - Paste following hash to Decode section `0xff00fa05e9030000e80300000800000000040000` (This hash opens channel from chain 1001 to 1000)
+    - Paste the following hash to Decode section `0xff00fa05e9030000e80300000800000000040000` (This hash opens the channel from chain 1001 to 1000)
     - Move back to Submission and sign the call with Alice

-10. Start interacting with chains by connecting to their WS endpoints from Zombienet console and try xcNFT out.
+10. Start interacting with chains by connecting to their WS endpoints from the Zombienet console and try xcNFT out.

 Don't know which function does what?
 Unsure what storage stores what?